salva/py-friendlydateparser/README.md

   on the `month_first` parameter.

 - **Incomplete dates**: `1 october`, `10/3`, `feb 2020`, `2024`,
   `nov`.
-The current year is used to fill the missing data by the right and "ones" or "zeros" by the left.
-For instance, `feb 2020` becomes the 1st of febrery of 2020 at 00:00:00, `october` becomes the 1st of october of the current year at 00:00:00.
-Note that very ambiguous expressions as `9` are just rejected.
+The current year is used to fill in missing information on the right, while missing values on the left are filled with "ones" or "zeros" as appropriate.
+For instance, `feb 2020` becomes the 1st of February of 2020 at 00:00:00, `october` becomes the 1st of October of the current year at 00:00:00.

+  Note that very ambiguous expressions like `9` are just rejected.

 - **Relative Dates**: `the first of next month`, `next week`, `the day after tomorrow`, `october 1 last year`.